-Information on family coaching and support services, breastfeeding support, transportation assistance, daycare services, substance abuse treatment, domestic violence help, mental health services, child safety, and more.
+Information on family support and coaching services, breastfeeding support, transportation assistance, daycare services, substance abuse treatment, domestic violence help, mental health services, child safety, and more.

 Healthy Start is a program to help pregnant women find the medical and social services they need to be healthy and have healthy babies.